phrazzld/lantern/README.md

 ## Usage

-`/root/rose_island` is `seastead`s default working directory, so if you wanted to use `seastead` to work on the contents of your local `development` directory, you would run:
+`/root/rose_island` is seastead's default working directory, so if you wanted to use seastead to work on the contents of your local `development` directory, you would run:

 ```
 docker run -it --name seastead --rm \